 Saving time and money with the cloud: By selecting two cloud solutions, Mr Miglas was able to obtain the precise functionality he needed while avoiding the time and expense associated with maintaining and supporting on-premise software.
 “In the past we’d had quite a few issues with updating software, keeping backups of files and having to log into different versions of software to access old files.
 The cloud was a way of avoiding all these problems.
 It would give us back admin time,” he says.

 Xero was deployed in 2013, followed by Unleashed in early 2014.
 “The change-over to Unleashed was done during our Christmas break.
 We ran it in parallel to our old system for the first month just to make sure it all worked and to give us confidence, then made a full swap-over at the end of January,” Mr Miglas explains.
+Without Unleashed, I would be at work all the time or have to employ another person.
+The biggest benefit I have seen is just being able to manage the thousands of stock items we have.

 The Result: Increased profitability in under six months